Neil Kodesh

 Biography

 I’m a historian of East Africa with a particular emphasis on the Great Lakes region.
 My research and teaching interests center on medical history, historical anthropology, and multidisciplinary methodologies for writing African history.
 My first book, Beyond the Royal Gaze: Clanship and Public Healing in Buganda, examined how the domains of politics and public healing were intimately entwined in Buganda, a kingdom located on the northwest shores of Lake Victoria in present-day Uganda, from the sixteenth through the early nineteenth centuries.
-The book won the Melville Herskovits Prize of the African Studies Association.
+The book won the African Studies Association Best Book Prize (formerly known as the Melville J. Herskovits Prize).

 I am currently working on two projects.
 The first is an historical ethnography of Mengo Hospital, the first hospital established in present-day Uganda.
-The second – Mapping Hot Spots: ‘One Health’ and the History of Infectious Disease Research in Africa – is part of a collaborative research cluster with Tony Goldberg (Pathobiological Sciences) and Josh Garoon (Community and Environmental Sociology).
-This project emerged from an earlier collaboration with Claire Wendland (Anthropology) and Pablo Gomez (Medical History) that created a program to expand graduate-level teaching and the development of research partnerships on the theme of “Health, Healing, and Science in Africa.”
-The program culminated with an international conference on “Big Stories and Close (Up) Research: Health and Science in the African World.”
+The second – Mapping Hot Spots: ‘One Health’ and the History of Infectious Disease Research in Africa – examines the constitution and mapping of disease “hot spots” through an exploration of the long history of research and intervention on disease ecology in western Uganda.

 Education